 Jean Marais, Maria Schell, and Marcello Mastroianni White Nights movie images: The Criterion Collection.

-“White Nights Movie (1957): Luchino Visconti Gives Dostoevsky the Un-Hollywood Treatment” last updated in June 2021.
+“White Nights Movie (1957): Visconti Gives Dostoevsky the Un-Hollywood Treatment” last updated in September 2021.